atom-model/ATOM/README.md

     make
     pip install -e python/

-# The ATOM requires many dependencies to run.
+# ATOM requires many dependencies to run.
 It is highly recommended to use the Docker container to run ATOM.

 ## CLI usage